Showing entries with tag "PRNG".

 Komihash is pretty amazing and simple hashing algorithm

 I need a simple way to hash strings into 64bit integers so I started some research.
-Initially I was focusing on xxHash but it's slightly harder to implement than other newer hashes.
+Initially I was focusing on xxHash but it's slightly complicated to implement.
 I ended up landing on the amazing Komihash which bills itself as: "a very fast 64-bit hash function, mainly designed for hash-table, hash-map, and bloom-filter uses".

 Komihash is available as a single Komihash.h file and is extremely easy to implement into existing code.